gretaivan/game-match-star-count/README.md

 + Timer is rendered to track the game and starts with 10 second countdown

 ## Bugs
-+ Timer bug: when user clicks the timer stops the countdown [resolved]
++ Timer bug: when user clicks the timer stops the countdown [resolved"]

 ## Process
 + iniatialises npm